mackoo13/popsicle/README.md

 Training a model requires completing a couple of steps.
 Most of them do not need to be performed more than once.

+After successful `pip install`, all script should be added to PATH and globally available from command line.

 #### 0. Configuration ([read more](docs/user_guide/00_configuration.md))
 Specify paths to all files used in next steps.